 The reporting entity is the South San Luis Obispo County Sanitation District.
 The District is responsible for trunk main and sewer pipes from the Cities of Arroyo Grande, Grover Beach, and the Oceano Community Services District.
 The District is governed by a three-member body, known as the District Board, who are appointed by the respective member agencies on a yearly basis.
 The District Board includes one representative from each of its Member Agencies, specifically, the City of Arroyo Grande, City of Grover Beach and the Oceano Community Services District.
-The District Board is provided by the respective member agencies on a yearly basis.
-The District Board includes one representative from each of its Member Agencies, specifically, the City of Arroyo Grande, City of Grover Beach and the Oceano Community Services District.
 The District provides wastewater disposal services.